History of the Ancient Society of Kilwinning Archers

 It is also the venue for the annual Kilwinning Round Captaincy shoot which takes place in the morning with the Papingo at the Abbey Tower in the afternoon, usually on the first weekend of June.
 It is also where we hold the ‘Open’ version of this event, later in the year, where visitors from many clubs get a chance to participate in this unique form of shooting.

 Whilst much of our history is taken up with the Papingo and all of the traditions that go with this we are first and foremost a modern archery club.
 Indeed many members of our Society over the years have had the honour of being selected to shoot for Scotland as members of the Scottish Team, both SAA and BLBS, shooting at all of the UK international matches as well as some abroad.
-We have members participating on the tournament circuit outdoors and indoors and send a team to the very successful Ayrshire League series of shoots since they started in 1982.
+We have members participating on the tournament circuit outdoors and indoors and also have sent a team to the very successful Ayrshire League series of shoots since they started, in their present format of teams of four, in 1982.

 The Ancient Society of Kilwinning Archers